hanabi/hanabi.github.io/Reference.md

 * If the player who performed the clue was in *Bluff Seat*, then it is to be treated like a *Bluff*, and thus they will not know where the actual *Elimination Card* is.
 (However, in most cases, at this point there will only be one remaining card with an *Elimination Note* on it, so it won't matter.)
 * If the player who performed the clue was not in *Bluff Seat*, then the blind-playing player is expected to keep playing until they find the intended card.
 This is similar to how a *Layered Finesse* works, but it is inverted such that they play cards from oldest to newest.

-### The Patch Finesse
+### The Patch Finesse (Strong Form)

-* If a player performs a *Layered Finesse* through a card that is one-away from being playable, it is possible to see that an impending misplay will occur.
+* Sometimes, a player will perform a *Layered Finesse* with the blind-play target (e.g. a red 2) being a card with the other copy in the trash.
+In this case, everyone on the through a card that is one-away from being playable, it is possible to see that an impending misplay will occur.
 * This is a signal to you that you need to "patch" the problem, so you have the matching card in your *Finesse Position* to make the one-away card actually playable.

+### The Patch Finese (Weak Form)

 * In general, you must give preference to a patch interpretation.
 However, it is illegal to perform a *Patch Finesse* when the player blind-playing the patching card comes after the player blind-playing into the *Layered Finesse*.
 Another way of saying that is that the *Patch Component* of the *Patch Finesse* cannot be in reverse.

 ### The Patch Gentleman's Discard